-In these instances, the marine predators will attack each other.
-While both can be successful in hunting and killing the other, there have been multiple observations of unusual behaviours in killer whales to attack great whites.
+In these instances, the marine predators will attack each other, and there have been multiple observations of unusual behaviours used by killer whales to attack great whites.

 In the 1990s, a killer whale was observed ramming a great white near Southeast Farallon Island in the USA.
 After bringing it to the surface upside down, it then swam around with the shark at the surface for around 15 minutes before beginning to eat it.

 It is suggested that after stunning the shark by ramming it, turning it upside down disoriented the animal further, causing it to enter a state known as tonic immobility.
 In this trance-like state, sharks relax and stop moving, which allowed the killer whale to suffocate it at the surface.

 The killer whale was then observed eating the shark's liver, which is rich in fats and oils that help the great white to maintain its buoyancy.
 The same is also true of the recent attacks in South Africa, where the killer whales selectively removed the liver, and sometimes the heart, of their prey.

 Another similarity between both incidents was that in the time afterwards, the number of sharks dropped significantly.

 Both Gansbaai and Southeast Farallon Island are home to significant seal populations which cause great whites to gather annually.
 However, when the killer whales were present just before or during these shark gatherings, the number of great whites dropped to as little as a seventh of its expected amount.